pr0f3ss/SpMM_Cerebras/src/mpi_collectives/reduce_2d/Readme.md

 # Reduce

 Low depth implementation of reduce on a 2d grid.
-Currently only works when grid side is power of 2.
+Works for arbitrary grid size.

 ## Example
 An example with 4 PEs.